-Anaemia usually means `without blood`.
+which usually means without blood.
 This is defined as a qualitative or quantitative deficiency of haemoglobin.
-Haemoglobin is a molecule inside red blood cells or RBCs.
-As hemoglobin carries oxygen from the lungs to the tissues.
-Anemia leads to hypoxia i.e. lack of oxygen in organs.
-Since all human cells depend on oxygen for survival, varying degrees of anemia can have a wide range of clinical consequences.
+Haemoglobin is a molecule inside Red Blood Cells (RBC).
+As haemoglobin carries oxygen from the lungs to the tissues, Anaemia leads to hypoxia i.e. lack of oxygen in organs.
+Since all human cells depend on oxygen for survival, varying degrees of anaemia can have a wide range of clinical consequences.

-The three main classes of anemia include excessive blood loss, excessive blood cell destruction or deficient red blood cell production or ineffective hematopoiesis.
-Anemia is the most common disorder of the blood.
-There are several kinds of anemia, produced by a variety of underlying causes.
-Anemia can be classified in a variety of ways, based on the morphology of RBCs, underlying etiologic mechanisms, and discernible clinical spectra, to mention a few.
+The three main classes of anaemia include excessive blood loss, excessive blood cell destruction or deficient red blood cell production or ineffective haematopoiesis.
+There are several kinds of anaemia, produced by a variety of underlying causes.
+Anaemia can be classified in a variety of ways, based on the morphology of RBCs, underlying etiologic mechanisms, and discernible clinical spectra, to mention a few.